AlaskaAirlines/auro-button/docs/CALLBACK.md

 ## Passing event into shadowDOM w/React

-When using custom elements in React, the component's API needs to allow for any external event to be bound to the appropiate HTML element contained within the custom element.
+When using custom elements in React, the component's API needs to allow for any external event to be bound to the appropriate HTML element contained within the custom element.

 React, specifically JSX, will not allow for a string to be passed into the scope fo an `onClick` event, so a reference will need to be created to pass the event into the custom element's `@click` event binding.